juanfe9118/holbertonschool-higher_level_programming/0x05-python-exceptions/README.md

 # Python - Exceptions
-### This directory is for learning about more data structures in Python.
+### This directory is for learning about exceptions in Python.
 Below is a description of all the files contained in this directory.

 #### 0-safe_print_list.py
 * Python function that prints x elements of a list.